Raw Wool vs. Washed Wool: Which is best for handspinning?

 Just pick up a lock or two and see if you can easily separate out the fibers.
 If so, give it a go.

-If the fibers are tough to separate or the yarn you plan to spin requires a different fiber alignment, for instance if you want to spin woolen and you can only draft your fibers worsted, you’ll need to do some washing and carding.
+If the fibers are tough to separate or the yarn you plan to spin requires a different fiber alignment, for instance if you want to spin woolen, you’ll need to do some washing and carding.

 Do you need to wash wool before carding it?

-If you find yourself having trouble separating out the fibers of the raw wool lock or you want to spin woolen (yarn with more poof) then you’ll need to card your wool, which means you’ll probably want to wash it first.
+If you are having trouble separating out the fibers of the raw wool lock or you want to spin woolen (yarn with more poof) then you’ll need to card your wool, so you’ll probably want to wash it first.

 You can card raw wool, but do you want to?